-Both the fatality and disabling injury rates in Missouri are at their lowest ever recorded.
-Based on the national comparison, Missouri has moved from 37th in 2005 to 34th in 2006.
-The 2007 national comparison is not yet available.
+The fatality rate in Missouri is the lowest in six years.
+Based on the national comparison, however, Missouri has moved from 32nd in 2004 to 37th in 2005.
+The 2006 national comparison is not yet available.
 Based on the national goal of a 1.0 fatality rate, Missouri is still moving in the right direction.
 Focused law enforcement efforts, engineering safety enhancements and increased public awareness all contribute to the decrease.